Baldur's Gate II: Shadows of Amn

-Baldur's Gate II: Shadows of Amn is a role-playing video game developed by BioWare and published by Interplay Entertainment.
-It is the sequel to 1998's Baldur's Gate and was released for Windows in September 2000.
+Baldur's Gate II: Shadows of Amn is a 2000 role-playing video game developed by BioWare and published by Interplay Entertainment for Windows in September 2000.
+It is the sequel to 1998's Baldur's Gate.
 Following its predecessor, the game takes place in the Forgotten Realms, a fantasy campaign setting, and is based on the Advanced Dungeons & Dragons 2nd edition rules.
 Powered by BioWare's Infinity Engine, Baldur's Gate II uses an isometric perspective and pausable real-time gameplay.
 The player controls a party of up to six characters, one of whom is the player-created protagonist; the others are certain characters recruited from the game world.

 Much of Baldur's Gate II takes place in and around Athkatla, a city in the country of Amn.
 Opening shortly after the events of Baldur's Gate, the game continues the story of the protagonist, Gorion's Ward, whose unique heritage has now drawn the attention of Jon Irenicus, a powerful and sinister mage.
 The storyline revolves around the machinations of Irenicus and the player's encounters with him.

 Development began in January 1999.
 BioWare set out to improve upon the first Baldur's Gate in every way possible.
 From a list of constructive criticism—compiled from the suggestions of fans, reviews, and internal suggestions—a list of features to be added to the game was distilled: some of these were 800×600 resolution, 3D support, and character kits.
 For Baldur's Gate, the game's engine and content were being developed at the same time, whereas with Baldur's Gate II, the engine was working from the start.
 Having a completed engine meant they could direct their efforts towards making content, instead of focusing on basic functionality.

-Shadows of Amn received critical acclaim, being praised for its gameplay, artwork, and voice acting, and is often regarded as one of the best video games ever made.
+Shadows of Amn received critical acclaim, being praised for its gameplay, artwork, and voice acting, and is widely regarded as one of the best video games ever made.
 GameSpy, GameSpot, and IGN awarded it their "Role-Playing Game of the Year" awards for 2000, and the game has sold more than two million units.
 An expansion pack, Baldur's Gate II: Throne of Bhaal, was released in 2001.
 This well-received expansion, besides adding a large dungeon and enhancements to the game, concluded the main storyline.
 Shadows of Amn and Throne of Bhaal have been included together in various compilations.
 In 2013, an enhanced version of Baldur's Gate II was released, carrying the title Baldur's Gate II: Enhanced Edition and using an updated version of the Infinity Engine.
 A sequel, Baldur's Gate 3, developed by Larian Studios, was released in 2023.